gdelugre/lsd/README.rst

-What is self-ml ?
+What is LSD ?
 -----------------

-**self-ml** is a data serialization format based on Lisp s-expressions.
-It is similar to YAML or JSON but with a simpler and more minimalist syntax.
+**LSD** (for *Lisp Structured Data*) is a data serialization format based on Lisp s-expressions.
+It is similar to YAML or JSON but offers a simpler and more minimalist syntax.

-It was first designed and described on this `blog
+LSD is strongly inspired by self-ml, which was first designed and described on the `blog of the Chocolat text editor <http://chocolatapp.com/blog/self-ml>`_.
-<http://chocolatapp.com/blog/self-ml>`_.
-The following implementation is mainly
-based on this reference with some extensions of my own, most notably the support to make it fit into a typing system.
+The following implementation is mainly based on this reference with some extensions of my own, like a few syntactic changes and some conventions to make it fit into a type system.

 Installing